The small to medium-sized rodents that are squirrels are ubiquitous in all sorts of places around the world.

 As previously mentioned, coffee grounds are excellent to repel squirrels and prevent damage to your home and garden.
 You can use any coffee grounds and it doesn’t matter if it’s decaffeinated coffee or regular coffee.

-You’ll need to replace the grounds frequently to keep on deterring squirrels, but that shouldn’t be a problem if you already drink coffee at home!
+You’ll need to replace the coffee grounds frequently to keep on deterring squirrels, but that shouldn’t be a problem if you already drink coffee at home!

 If you’re not a regular coffee drinker, ask your local coffee shop to supply you with some for this purpose.
 It’s likely they’ll be pleased as it will save them having to dispose of this waste.